Find the Best Sump Pump Installation Services in UK

 Where should a sump pump be installed?

-A sump pump should be installed in the lowest part of your basement or crawlspace, in a specially designed sump basin or pit.
+A sump pump should be installed in the lowest part of your basement or crawlspace, where water is most likely to collect.
 The sump pit should be easily accessible for maintenance.
 If you're unsure about the best location for your sump pump, consult with a professional plumber.

 What is a sump pit?